 - that the sale transaction is not a transfer of rights to a third party or a pre-completion transaction, and

 - where both parties are bodies corporate at the effective date of the leaseback transaction, they are not members of the same group for the purposes of LTT group relief.

 The sale and leaseback relief is available for both residential and non-residential transactions.

-There is no particular requirement for a leaseback transaction to be in consideration of only one sale transaction, or for one sale transaction to be in consideration of only one leaseback transaction for the relief to apply.
+There is no particular requirement for a leaseback transaction to be in consideration of only 1 sale transaction, or for 1 sale transaction to be in consideration of only 1 leaseback transaction for the relief to apply.

 The amount of chargeable consideration for the sale transaction will depend upon whether there was a written agreement, at the time of the sale transaction, for the leaseback transaction to be entered into.
 If there was, the chargeable consideration for the sale transaction should take this encumbrance into account (see example 3 below).